-- 1. The oversubscription criteria (including for external Sixth Forms) - 2.
-Proposed Admission Numbers - 3.
-The statutory Primary and Secondary co-ordinated admission schemes.
+- 1. The oversubscription criteria for Community and Voluntary Controlled Schools for 2024/25 (including for external Sixth Forms) - 2.
+Proposed Admission Numbers for 2024/25 - 3.
+The statutory Primary and Secondary co-ordinated admission schemes for 2024/25 as set out in this Report.